Moldovan Police explain how Russia meddled in recent polls – DW – 10/30/2024

 There had been, she said, an "unprecedented assault on freedom and democracy in our country."

-Moldova's pro-Western president went on to say that fraud in the election and referendum had been on an "unprecedented scale" and that attempts had been made to buy up to 300,000 votes.
+Moldova's pro-Western president went on to say that fraud in the election and referendum had happened on an "unprecedented scale" and that attempts had been made to buy up to 300,000 votes.

 Sandu spoke for just 90 seconds and left without taking any questions.